emendir/BrenthyAndWalytis/Documentation/Brenthy/Technical/BackwardCompatibilityGuarantee.md

 When a user wants to install a simple application from this ecosystem, such as a decentralised messenger, they will have to install Walytis, Brenthy & IPFS first (all automated, one day!).

 My first experience with such compartmentalised systems was when my mentor told me to learn to set up a Joomla website.
-I had to install PHP, Apache, a database management system, and the latter two had to be manually configured before I could even start a demo joomla site.
+I had to install PHP, Apache, a database management system, and the latter two had to be manually configured before I could even start a demo Joomla site.
-I was apalled at this complexity required of the user for the simple goal of hosting a website.
+I was appalled at this complexity required of the user for the simple goal of hosting a website.
 Worst of all, I was supposed to run an old website that had been built using an older version of Joomla, and I had to through trial and error figure out which version of Apache, PHP, and the DBMS I had to install so that all components were intercompatible.
 Some people would say, _'Oh well, websites should only be hosted by expert IT technicians, who need to understand how all those components work anyway.'_
 Well, that was Web 2 and what we've got here with IPFS and Walytis are Web 3 technologies.